A-YATTA/Android-Shell-commands/README.md

 for package in $packages; do
+adb backup -apk -f $package.ab $package adb shell input keyevent 61 # password field
+# if you need to encrypt your backup uncomment the line bellow and edit change the PASSWORD
-adb backup -apk -f $package.ab $package adb shell input keyevent 61 # password field adb shell input keyevent 61 # Do not Backup option adb shell input keyevent 61 # Backup adb shell input keyevent 66 # confirm
+# adb shell input text PASSWORD
+adb shell input keyevent 61 # Do not Backup option adb shell input keyevent 61 # Backup adb shell input keyevent 66 # confirm